 Post-Traumatic Stress is scary and emotionally draining.
-Sometimes, when things seem too much, suicide is used as the tool of last resort.
-We cannot change that harsh fact.
-What we can do is give people more useful tools.
+Sometimes, life is overwhelming, and suicide becomes and attractive way out.
+Let’s give people helpful tools that they can use.
+So, they never feel the need to take their own life.
 Remember, not all tools are handheld.
 The 1-10 pain scale is an example of a mental tool that makes explaining pain much easier.
 It can also be used for anger, fear, and other emotions.
-Below are five useful tools.
+Below are five tools Steve found useful.

 - When fearful, use anger to make the fear go away.